jfmario/mario-kart-8-deluxe-builds/README.md

 * `output/COMBOS_EXTRA.csv`: Basic and derived stats for all combinations.
 * `output/MINIFIED.csv`: Basic and derived stats with stat duplicates filtered out.
 * `output/WINNERS.csv`: The best combination according to each basic and derived stat.
+* `output/MINIFIED_STANDARDIZED.csv`: MINIFIED file with vehicles, tires and gliders standardized.
+* `output/WINNERS_STANDARDIZED.csv`: WINNERS file with vehicles, tires and gliders standardized.
+* `output/OPTION_EQUIVALENCIES.txt`: Shows which drivers, vehicles, tires and gliders are equivalent to each other.

 **Stats**